pegasystems/react-sdk/docs/CONTRIBUTING.md

 # Contributing

-We welcome contributions to the Web Components SDK repository.
+We welcome contributions to the React SDK repository.

-All participants are expected to adhere to the Pegasystems Code of Conduct and treat each other with respect.
+All participants are expected to adhere to the [Code of Conduct](../CODE_OF_CONDUCT.md) and treat each other with respect.

 Users and developers may create **issues** to report bugs or suggest new features.